 Winner: Shopify - Although both platforms are very easy to use, the Shopify hosted service has the edge over WooCommerce in getting started since there is practically zero installation effort required, so we'll declare it the winner of this category.

-2. Design Options - what themes and designs are available?
+2. What themes and design options are available?

 Design plays a major role in e-commerce.
 You need a modern, intuitive design to establish your brand and boost the conversion rate.
 So it's obvious that our next feature to assess in our WooCommerce vs Shopify comparison is design.